MusaMoholo/capstone2025-moholo-Quantitative-Research-on-Computer-Vision-for-Skin-Tone-Classification/README.md

-# Quantitative Research on Computer Vision for Skin Tone Classification
+# Fairness-Aware Fitzpatrick Classification Under Low Compute

-This repository accompanies the MSc thesis **“Quantitative Research on Computer Vision for Skin Tone Classification.”**
+This repository accompanies the MSc thesis **“Fairness-Aware Fitzpatrick Classification Under Low Compute.”**
 It investigates 6-class Fitzpatrick skin-tone classification using a MobileNetV3-Large backbone with calibration and simple preprocessing.
 The repo includes training/evaluation code, figure-generation scripts, and a small Streamlit demo to illustrate how a product **could** embed the model.

 > **Research use only.** This is **not** a clinical device and must not be used for diagnosis or triage.